Registration and Scheduling

 2. Suggested methods for evaluation of the project.

-2. If approved, the Program Director, in consultation with the Division Dean, will refer students to a designated faculty member, who will supervise the independent course of study.
+2. If approved, the Program Director and/or Division Dean, will refer students to a designated faculty member, who will supervise the independent course of study.

-3. The designated faculty member and student(s) will identify the course learning objectives, resources, strategies, target dates, how students will be evaluated, a plan for substantive contact hours, and other course requirements.
+3. Students and the designated faculty member will identify the course learning objectives, resources, strategies, target dates, how students will be evaluated, a plan for substantive contact hours, and other course requirements.

 1. The substantive contact hour plan, reflective of the credit hours for the course, must be included and approved by the Division Dean.